Make a nomination

 - be made up of three or more people

-- be based in the UK, Channel Islands or Isle of Man
+- be based in the UK, Channel Islands or the Isle of Man

 - have over half its volunteers eligible to reside in the UK

-- be led by volunteers, not by paid staff (we would normally expect at least half the group’s members to be volunteers)
+- be led by volunteers, not by paid staff; over half its members should be volunteers

-- provide a specific and direct local benefit
+- provide a specific and direct benefit to the local community

 Specific and direct local benefit

-Groups must provide direct benefits to a community through their work.
-Groups will be considered ineligible where their sole purpose is to support one or more other groups that provide direct benefits.
-Examples include:
+Groups must provide direct benefits to a community through their work, for example, directly supporting disabled people.
+Groups will be considered ineligible where their sole purpose is to support one or more other groups that provide these direct benefits.
+This is why fundraising and grant-giving organisations are specifically excluded as listed above.

 A group can be nominated if it is a branch of, or affiliated to, a larger regional or national organisation.
-However, it will be expected to have initiated and developed a distinctive approach locally and be able to show a high degree of autonomy and self-determination.
+However, it will be expected to have initiated and developed a distinctive approach locally and be able to show a high degree of autonomy and self-determination (for example, a local scout group).

 Groups supporting a public service